-A mole can bleed if it gets caught on something and is torn.
-While this can hurt, it is not usually anything to worry about.
+A mole can bleed if something catches on it and tears it.
+Although this can hurt, it is not usually a cause for concern.
 In rare cases, a mole bleeds for no apparent reason, and this can be a sign of skin cancer.

-It is common for adults to have between 10 and 40 moles.
-People with lighter skin tend to have more moles than those with darker skin.
+It is common for adults to have 10–40 moles.
+People with light skin tend to have more moles than those with dark skin.

 Moles can change as a person ages.
-Some will become darker or lighter, and many moles grow.
+Some will become darker or lighter, and many will grow.
 They can appear anywhere on the skin, from the scalp to the soles of the feet and even under the fingernails.

 Most moles are harmless, but people should check them for changes, such as bleeding, that can indicate melanoma.

 This article explains why moles can bleed and when to seek medical treatment.

-Raised moles can catch on things, such as jewelry, and start to bleed.
+Raised moles can catch on items, such as jewelry, and start to bleed.
 They can also feel itchy, and a person may break the skin if they scratch too hard.

-A bleeding mole may be painful, but a person can usually treat these minor wounds at home.
+A bleeding mole may be painful, but a person can usually treat this minor wound at home.

-If a mole bleeds for no apparent reason, however, a person should see a doctor, particularly if itching also occurs.
-Bleeding moles, or moles that look like open sores, can sometimes be signs of melanoma.
+However, if a mole bleeds for no apparent reason, a person should see a doctor, particularly if itching also occurs.
+Bleeding moles, or moles that look like open sores, can sometimes indicate skin cancer.

-Melanomas are skin cancers that begin in the skin cells that produce pigment.
+Melanoma is a type of skin cancer that begins in the skin cells that produce pigment.
+More than